thomasccp/thomasccp.github.io/_posts/2013-08-12-About-this-blog.md

 * Lightweight - I am a lazy blogger so there won't be many posts.
 * Portable - Minimal effort to bring the stuff around.
 Remember MySpace and Xanga?
-* Easy - I just need to jot down some codes, write a few lines.
+* Easy - I just need to jot down some codes and write a few lines.
 Don't increase my burden of coding...

 After a few trials, I found `Jekyll` quite enjoyable.
 Neither database nor coding is necessary.
 I just need to write my post in plain text.
 If I use a lightweight markup language called `Markdown` (?!), I can even produce some decent pages.